MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first ever computer programmer was actually a woman named Ada Lovelace?
-She wrote the world's first machine algorithm for an early computing machine that existed only on paper in the mid-1800s.
-Now that's a historic advance in programming!
+Did you know that the first computer programmer was a woman?
+Ada Lovelace, a mathematician and writer, is recognized as the first computer programmer for her work on Charles Babbage's proposed mechanical general-purpose computer, the Analytical Engine, in the mid-1800s.
+However, computers as we know them did not exist during her lifetime.
+She wrote the world's first machine algorithm for an early computing machine that existed only on paper.
+Quite curious and trailblazing, isn't it?